luciferreeves/izuku.js/README.md

 ## Futher Documentation

-For more documentation, please take a look at the [Project Wiki](https://github.com/luciferreeves/izuku.js/wiki).
+For more documentation, please take a look at the [Documentation](https://luciferreeves.github.io/izuku.js).

 ## Cloning and Building this Repository